fz172/fanfly/_posts/2024-07-04-pitot_assembly.md

 ### Screw issue on the pitot tube

 The pitot tube required 4 6-32 machine screws.
 But for some reason one of the holes simple does not take the screw.
-I switched many screws but just could not get the screww to fully go in.
+I switched many screws but just could not get the screw to fully go in.

 At one point I used too much force, and twisted off the screw head.
 I was really surprised how little force I needed to do that.
 So any way, the screw was stuck in the hole, and has about 1 mm protruding, which was too short to use a plier to screw it out, and too long that it blocks the entire pitot tube from sliding out.

-I had to undrill a few solid rivets from the mast assmebly, then was able to get the entire pitot tube out and remove the screw carefully using a thin plier.
+I had to undrill a few solid rivets from the mast assembly, then was able to get the entire pitot tube out and remove the screw carefully using a thin plier.

 I have an #6-32 3/16 screw on order.
-They are supposed to be shorter than the ones I'm usnig now.
-3/16 is still within the acceptable range specified by Garmin, And hpefully they will be short enough to fully go in.
+They are supposed to be shorter than the ones I'm using now.
+3/16 is still within the acceptable range specified by Garmin, And hopefully they will be short enough to fully go in.

 ![img](https://lh3.googleusercontent.com/pw/AP1GczNisxC6Ss5iy8nG1YbEsyKX8ia5uAoo1jSMLn4gz-2eZ33bBF566xWDgax2R2839pTo2YFRJarCo3FgV2aqYcPqitdx7GCgVuyYIUDnlwlbOy5ezp-4i8960rDwTExaAfGiivKZypfMTZKui1q1A7IRnQ=w2320-h3092-s-no-gm?authuser=0)
 _This hole does not fit 5/16" length screw_